corpobit/crossview/helm/crossview/README.md

 # Crossview Helm Chart

-This Helm chart deploys Crossview, a Kubernetes resource visualization and management platform, on a Kubernetes cluster.
+This Helm chart deploys Crossview, a Crossplane resource visualization and management platform, on a Kubernetes cluster.

 ## Prerequisites